syncfusion-content/blazor-docs/blazor/listview/grouping.md

 ---
 layout: post
-title: Grouping in Blazor Listview Component | Syncfusion
+title: Grouping in Blazor ListView Component | Syncfusion
-description: Learn about Grouping in Blazor Listview component of Syncfusion, and more details.
+description: Learn here all about Grouping in Syncfusion Blazor ListView component and more.
 platform: Blazor
 control: Listview
 documentation: ug
 ---

-# Grouping
+# Grouping in Blazor ListView Component

 The ListView supports to wrap the nested element into a group based on the category.
 The category of each list item can be mapped with GroupBy field in the data table, that also supports single-level navigation.